csitfun/LogiQA2.0/README.md

 ## Datasets
 ### MRC
-The MRC part of LogiQA2.0 dataset can be found in the '/logiqa/DATA/LOGIQA' folder.
+The MRC part of LogiQA2.0 dataset can be found in the `/logiqa/DATA/LOGIQA` folder.

-'train.txt': train split of the dataset in json lines
+`train.txt`: train split of the dataset in json lines

-'dev.txt': dev split of the dataset in json lines
+`dev.txt`: dev split of the dataset in json lines

-'test.txt': test split of the dataset in json lines
+`test.txt`: test split of the dataset in json lines

 An example:
 ```